A confession: I keep my bike in the street overnight

 The bike components however, are another matter.
 We’ve had several seats stolen.
+Loads of bike seat covers.
 Part of my brakes.
 My handlebar grips.
 And a bell.
 At one point the thieves seemed to be treating our bikes as their own orchard, picking and choosing parts as and when they fancied them.

 But you live and learn.
 You find out what works and what doesn’t.
 I now ride a bike without handle bar grips!
 My bell is super-glued in place!
 Not only are the seats secured with old bike chains, the quick releases are replaced too.
 And there’s epoxy putty in the hex sockets.
 And in fact, we haven’t had any problems for a long while.

 Now, many people might read this and think it’s just not worth the hassle and the heartbreak.
 For them maybe it’s better to keep their bikes inside.
 And that’s fine.
 That’s the point Lovely Bicycle was making at the end of her post: it’s not for everyone.
 It depends on your own priorities, on your own circumstances.